webda2l/symfony-docs/templates.rst

 .. _templates-twig-filter-attribute:

-Create a class with a method that contains the filter logic, then add the ``#[AsTwigFilter]`` attribute to define the name and options of the Twig filter::
+Create a regular PHP class with a method that contains the filter logic.
+Then, add the ``#[AsTwigFilter]`` attribute to define the name and options of the Twig filter::

     // src/Twig/AppExtension.php